Finally. Therapy for kids that looks at the whole picture.

 FAQs

-How often do you meet with us for therapy?
+How often do you meet for therapy?

 Therapy is relationship-based, which means we will spend a great deal of time establishing a trusting relationship.
 This takes time.
 Typically we meet with children and families weekly for at least 6 weeks or until symptoms become more manageable, then scale back to every other week if you prefer.
 Many families stay with us for years, enjoying the support as life happens.
 Each person is unique, so keep in mind that this is just a general plan based on the evidence base and our experience.